MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/07-manage-meeting-presentation-experience.md

 [!INCLUDE[Teams Premium ECM](includes/teams-premium-ecm.md)]

-Using Teams admin policies, sensitivity labels, and templates, you can control a wide variety of settings that determine the in-meeting experience for attendees, including:
+Using Teams admin policies, sensitivity labels, and templates, you can control a wide variety of settings that determine the in-meeting experience for participants, including:

 - Who can present and who can give or request control
 - How content is shared and what collaboration tools are available